fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 > 📘 You can also add TypeScript definitions directly into your IDE as a plug-in, such as [Visual Studio Code](https://www.typescriptlang.org/docs/tutorial.html).

 The next step replicates the business logic for the "Go Premium" feature within EdgeWorkers events.
-Now you'll build all of the files necessary and package them so you can pass the resulting archive to {{COMPANY_NICKNAME}} Sandbox.
+Now you'll build all of the files necessary and package them so you can pass the resulting archive to <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox.

 There are two required files within each EdgeWorkers code bundle: